Tim Edwards (gridiron football)

 Timothy Edwards (born August 29, 1968) is an American former professional football defensive tackle who played one season with the New England Patriots of the National Football League (NFL).
 He played college football at Delta State and was selected by the Patriots in the 12th round of the 1991 NFL draft.
 He also played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 Edwards became a coach after his playing career.

 Early life

-Timothy Edwards was born on August 29, 1968, in Philadelphia, Mississippi, and attended Neshoba Central High School there.
+Timothy Edwards was born on August 29, 1968, in Philadelphia, Mississippi, where he attended Neshoba Central High School.
 He was a four-year letterman for the Delta State Statesmen of Delta State University from 1987 to 1990.
 He earned first-team All-Gulf South Conference honors in both 1989 and 1990.
 Edwards played in the Senior Bowl after his senior year.
 He graduated from Delta State in 1991 with a degree in aviation management.
 He was inducted into the school's athletics hall of fame in 2008.